Bluevipe21/fillingTank_controlSystem/README.md

 ![Moody Diagram](Moody_diagram.png)

-You have to draw a vertical line (green) depending on the Reynolds number you obtained and a horizontal line (green) depending on the value of relative roughness you have on the pipe.
-The joint between the lines are the friction factor.
-Also, don´t forget that the Reynolds number tells you if the flow is laminar, in transition (between laminar and turbulent) or is in complete turbulence.
+To determine the friction factor, draw a green vertical line corresponding to the Reynolds number obtained and a green horizontal line for the value of relative roughness in the pipe.
+The intersection of these lines represents the friction factor.
+Additionally, remember that the Reynolds number indicates whether the flow is laminar, transitioning between laminar and turbulent, or fully turbulent.

-After using the Darcy-Weisbach the calculation of the resistance is as follows:
+After applying the Darcy-Weisbach equation, the resistance can be calculated using the equation shown below, where K is a correction factor dependent on the pipe's geometry:

 $R = \frac{\Delta P}{\rho v^{2}A} * K [\frac{Ns}{m^{5}}]$

-where K is a correction factor depending on the geometry of the pipe.

-__I have to say that i am not an expert in the subject but i do my best to simulate the control system using all this information__
+__While I am not an expert in this field, I have done my best to simulate the control system using this information.__

-At the end the differential equation can be writted as:
+The differential equation for the control system can be written as:

 $\frac{AR}{\rho g}\frac{dh}{dt} + h = Q_{in}\frac{R}{\rho g}$